 Our sales of products we commercialize in the United States and our collaborators' sales of products they commercialize or co-commercialize with us under our collaboration agreements with them in the United States and other countries (which impact our share of any profits or losses from the commercialization of these products under the relevant collaboration agreements and, therefore, our results of operations) may be reduced if the applicable product is imported into those countries from lower priced markets, whether legally or illegally (a practice known as parallel trading or reimportation).
 Parallel traders (who may repackage or otherwise alter the original product or sell it through alternative channels such as mail order or the Internet) take advantage of the price differentials between markets arising from factors including sales costs, market conditions (such as intermediate trading stages), tax rates, or national regulation of prices.
 Under our arrangement with Bayer, pricing and reimbursement for EYLEA outside the United States is the responsibility of Bayer.
-Similarly, under our Antibody Collaboration and IO Collaboration with Sanofi, pricing and reimbursement for the products in jurisdictions outside the United States are based on local market economics and competition and are likely to differ from country.
+Similarly, under our Antibody Collaboration and IO Collaboration with Sanofi, pricing and reimbursement for the products commercialized or co-commercialized thereunder outside the United States are the responsibility of Sanofi.
+Prices for our marketed products in jurisdictions outside the United States are based on local market economics and competition and are likely to differ from country to country.
 In the United States, prices for pharmaceuticals are generally higher than in the bordering nations of Canada and Mexico and sales of our marketed products in the United States may be reduced if the applicable product marketed in those bordering nations is imported into the United States.
 In addition, there are proposals to legalize the import of pharmaceuticals from outside the United States into the United States.
 If such proposals were implemented, our future revenues derived from sales of our marketed products could be reduced.
 Paralleltrading practices also are of particular relevance to the EU, where they have been encouraged by the current regulatory framework.
 These types of imports may exert pressure on the pricing of our marketed products in a particular market or reduce sales recorded by us or our collaborators, thereby adversely affecting our results of operations.